antirez/load81/README.md

 ![Load81 Screenshot 1](http://antirez.com/misc/codakido_screenshot_1.png)

-The following is a screenshot of the running program.
+The following is a screenshot of the running program (examples/asteroids.lua).
 The programmer can currently switch between edit and play mode pressing the ESC key.

 ![Load81 Screenshot 2](http://antirez.com/misc/codakido_screenshot_2.png)